bmcilhenny/greece-cinema-extravaganza/README.md

 1. use command `rails console`
 2. Query for a movie, e.g. `Movie.last`.
-2. Use .get_crew('director').
-This will grab all associated persons with that movie who have the job name 'Director'.
+3. Use .get_crew('director', 'directing') instance method.
+This will grab all associated persons with that movie who have the job name 'Director' and are a part of the 'directing department.
+Wrote this for more flexibility when database has more than just crew members who are directors.
+Can use this to get script writers from script department, lighting etc.
+4. Or, simply use .directors to grab people with the job of 'director' and the department of 'directing'.

 ![Image of a movie's directors](https://i.ibb.co/GJngXs7/Screen-Shot-2019-06-17-at-2-48-49-PM.png)